 But he added: ‘We managed to keep some very good students to work with us for almost three years and then finalise their Ph.D. theses, in 1-2 years, when good students here don’t usually stay even for a PhD.
 Through economic use of the travel budget, we took them with us and let them present our results so that they got experience and visibility.
 On this basis, practically all of them were afterwards recruited by good companies or universities, abroad and here in Romania.
 They said they had worked on an FP7 project and it really meant something, a major benefit.’

 And in order not only to keep the researchers in Romania, but also to help them to join the “innovation” and “start-up” creation side, the Startup Europe Roadshow, organised by the European Commission and the European Young Innovators Forum stopped yesterday in Bucharest.
-Viorel Peca, Head of the Innovation unit, attended the debates and he gives us his opinions on a .
+Viorel Peca, Head of the Innovation unit, attended the debates and he gives us his opinions on a blogpost.

 More information on Romania’s evolution on ICT can be found on DAE Scoreboard